 Download the lesson and story from Level 1, Lesson 3, and then follow along as we demonstrate this first reading lesson in action.

-As you watch the video below, notice that even though there are only 20 words in this first story, Linda is already helping Oliver work on comprehension through the following:
+As you watch the video below, notice that even though there are only 20 words in this first story, Linda is already helping her student work on comprehension through the following:

 Every story lesson in the All About Reading program focuses on reading comprehension.
 A wide variety of methods are used, including graphic organizers, discussing literary devices, providing background information, and relating stories to the child’s own life.
 Students learn that reading is much more than just decoding the words—it is about engaging in a conversation with the text.